samrajan97/Song_learning_predispositions_flycatchers/README.md

 - `Song_analysis_Translocated_males_LDA.R`
 - `rawacousticmeasures_songs.R`
 - `Syllable_analysis_Translocatedmales_LDAandClustering.R`
-- `Song_analysis_hybridincluded_SupplementaryNote.R`
+- `Song_analysis_hybridincluded_SupplementaryFigure3.R`

 Description of files and relationship between files:
 1. The dataset `data_song_mds.xlsx` was used for the analysis of songs of the translocated males and analyses can be reproduced using the R script `Song_analysis_Translocated_males_LDA.R`.
 The code can also be used to replicate Figure 1B and Figure S1 and S2.
 2. The dataset `rawsong_acoustics.xlsx` was used for the analysis of spectral and temporal variables contributing to the acoustic differences between groups.
 It can be reproduced using the R script `rawacousticmeasures_songs.R`
 3. The dataset `data_syllable_mds.xlsx` was used for the analysis of syllables of the translocated males and analyses can be reproduced using the R script `Song_analysis_Translocated_males_LDA.R`.
 The code can also be used to replicate Figure 2A,C; Figure S4-S6.
 4. The dataset `GSIclusteringoutput_syllables.xlsx` is the output of code used in (3) that is too heavy to run and is therefore, attached here.
 This dataset is the global silhouette index used to find the optimum number of clusters of syllables of individuals used in the translocation experiment.
-5. The code `Song_analysis_hybridincluded_SupplementaryNote.R` can be used to replicate the results for Supplementary Figure 3.
+5. The code `Song_analysis_hybridincluded_SupplementaryFigure3.R` can be used to replicate the results for Supplementary Figure 3.

 ## Methods to generate data